 Then we will drive to Pang Ma Pha, further into the mountains of Pai and Mae Hong Son.
 During our drive, we will pass several spectacular viewpoints that offer views of rugged mountains in Myanmar.
 At Pang Ma Pha, we leave the main road and drive to Tham Lot, a fantastic cave.
 With a local guide, we will explore the cave on foot and by bamboo raft.
 After our cave adventure, we will continue to Pai, a small but popular town in a valley.
 Before we arrive in Pai, we will stop at the Kiw Lom viewpoint.

 30 km, total driving time 1 hour

 Today we will explore some of the highlights of Pai.
-Visit Wat Phra That Mae Yen from where you have a lovely view of Pai.
-Continue to the Shan temple Wat Thung Pong, a beautiful temple that contains an image of the “Chao Por”, the patron-saint, of Pai.
-Not far from this temple is Pai Canyon where we will make a short hike.
-Pai has an interesting diversity of people and religions.
-There are Lisu, Lahu, Tai Yai, Tai Lue, and Chinese people living in and around this small town.
+Visit Wat Phra That Mae Yen, where you have a lovely view of Pai.
+Continue to the Shan temple Wat Thung Pong, a beautiful temple with an image of the “Chao Por,” the patron saint of Pai.
+Not far from this temple is Pai Canyon, where we will make a short hike.
+Pai has an exciting diversity of people and religions.
+Lisu, Lahu, Tai Yai, Tai Lue, and Chinese people live in and around this small town.
 Pai also has a significant Muslim population.